Archives: FAQs

 Potato Nutrition Facts

-Potatoes’ nutritional guidelines are produced by the USDA and FDA are standardized for all potatoes–regardless of their size.
-Since potatoes within the packaging vary slightly in size and density, the nutritional facts are based on an estimate of how many potatoes will be in the package, but does not account for potatoes that may have Potato Nutrition Facts
+Nutritional guidelines for potatoes are produced by the USDA and FDA, and are standardized for all potatoes regardless of size.
+Nutritional facts are based on an estimate of how many potatoes are in the package, but do not account for potatoes that may have a higher density and thus account for more weight by volume Potato Nutrition Facts

 Read More